Air Force uses rare passing game to win First Responder Bowl

 THE TAKEAWAY

-Air Force: An overtime loss to Army prevented the Falcons from winning the Commander-in-Chief's Trophy for the first time since 2016 instead of settling for a three-way tie.
-Otherwise, it was a hugely successful season.
+Air Force: The No. 6 overtime loss to Army prevented the Falcons from winning the Commander-in-Chief’s Trophy for the first time since 2016 instead of settling for a three-way tie.
+They recorded double-digit wins for the fourth time in Calhoun’s 15 seasons.

-Louisville: Cunningham put together a terrific dual-threat season and has announced he'll return for a fifth year of competition in 2022.
+Louisville: The Cardinals had their second straight losing record.
+Tuesday’s loss was the fourth by one score.
+“If that one play is made (in those games), it’s a totally different season,” senior linebacker C.J.
+Avery said.

 UP NEXT

 Air Force: The Falcons will begin the 2022 season on Sept.
-3 against Northern Iowa at home and then welcome Colorado to Colorado Springs the following week.
+3 against Northern Iowa at home and then host Colorado to Colorado Springs the following week.

 Louisville: The Cardinals will open at UCF on Sept.
 10 and face South Florida before jumping into ACC play.